devmount/neural-network-pos-tagger/readme.md

     Step 200: loss 0.2, accuracy 98% - saved model checkpoint to 'saved/model-200'
     Step 300: loss 0.0, accuracy 100% - saved model checkpoint to 'saved/model-300'

 You can also call the script with inline configuration.
 To train a model using the FNN architecture, use the flags `-p`, `-e`, `-s`, and `-n`.
-It is required to use all 4 flags, otherwise the static configuration from the `settings.py` will be used.
+It is required to use exactly these 4 flags, otherwise the static configuration from the `settings.py` will be used.
 An example call would be:

     python tagger.py --train data/test.corpus -p 1 -e 250 -s 350 -n 5

-To train a model using the RNN architecture, use the flags `-t`, `-s`, and `-n`.
-It is required to use all r flags, otherwise the static configuration from the `settings.py` will be used.
+To train a model using the RNN architecture, use the flags `-t`, `-e`, `-s`, and `-n`.
+It is required to use exaclty these 4 flags, otherwise the static configuration from the `settings.py` will be used.
 An example call would be:

-    python tagger.py --train data/test.corpus -t 8 -s 50 -n 5
+    python tagger.py --train data/test.corpus -t 8 -e 100 -s 100 -n 5

 ### Tagging

-To tag a sentence with a pretrained model call the `tagger.py` script with the `--tag` parameter with a sentence to be tagged.
+To tag a sentence with a pretrained model call the `tagger.py` script with the `--tag` parameter followed by sentence to be tagged.
 Now a tag is attached to every word.

     $ python tagger.py --tag "Show all modules of Bachelor Informatics" The tagged sentence is:
      Show     all       modules     of       Bachelor         Informatics
     R_LIST   R_LIST   M_MTSModule    X    C_Program:degree   C_Program:name

+Make sure that the `settings.py` is configured with the same values that were used to train the model, otherwise the tagger cannot load the pretrained model correctly.

+If you don't want to be bothered by the `settings.py`, you can also call the script with inline configuration.
+To tag a sentence using the FNN architecture, use the flags `-p`, `-e` and `-s`.
+It is required to use exactly these 3 flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --tag "Show all modules of Bachelor Informatics" -p 1 -e 250 -s 350

+To tag a sentence using the RNN architecture, use the flags `-t`, `-e` and `-s`.
+It is required to use exactly these 3 flags, otherwise the static configuration from the `settings.py` will be used.
+An example call would be:

+    python tagger.py --tag "Show all modules of Bachelor Informatics" -t 8 -e 100 -s 100

 ### Evaluation